What should I eat?

 EAT REAL FAT

 Firstly, there is actually conficting and contradictory evidence linking saturated fat to high cholesterol and heart disease and that a low fat diet leads to a healthier heart.
 In fact recently cardiologists are questioning the Diet Heart Theory.and challenging the link between saturated fat and heart disease.
 Studies suggest a high carbohydrate intake is far worse for our health than previously thought.
 Certainly many health and fitness gurus follow low carb high fat diets themselves and are in fantastic health but it is only very recently filtering through to the GPs and nurses we may see in our lives.BAsically, health is complicated and we still dont know for certain what causes all disease.
+But what we do know is that for millenia we have survived on foods that are demonised by Pulic Health guidelines (meat, eggs, fats) and we did not have the levels of non-communicable disease that we see now.

 And lets be cynical here: Big Food has had a major influence in government guidelines for decades and even now, looking at the Childhood Obesity Plan we can see that profits often trump health!